karyna-volokhatiuk/MandMs-sorting/README.md

 Before sorting the user can set unique colors of sorting.
 For this:
 1. The user should press the button and wait until the color sensor will finish to read "no color" state.
 2. Then the user should fill container with candies of the first color and push the joystick-button.
-3. The container starts spinning and analyzing the colour cleaning all samples of "no color" state.
+3. The container starts spinning and analyzing the color cleaning all samples of "no color" state.
-4. After "reading" enough samples of the first colour container stops spinning.
-It is ready to the next color.
+4. After "reading" enough samples of the first color container stops spinning.
+It is ready for the next color.
 5. This procedure should be repeated for all colors that the user wants to sort.
 6. Then, with pushing a button, the user can turn on the sorting process.